 Through advanced technology and innovative practices, the HCEC Communications Center has been recognized for making great strides toward regional interoperability, helping to close the communications gap between mutual aid departments and surrounding communication centers.

 In 2010 a series of upgrades were implemented to the communications center starting with the upgrade of all radio communication systems.
-The installation of a new Telex console system allowed the communications center to enhance its communication capabilities.
+HCEC utilizes the Telex console system, which enhances communication capabilities.
 The Telex system is adaptable for every agency because its scalable, IP based, and deployable due to its mobility.
 Then in early 2011 the communications center installed the Tritech CAD system.

 The Tritech CAD offers the most advanced, state of the art programming in computer aided dispatch available and allows the communications center to deliver efficient and professional dispatch services to the community and its clients.